veskokolev/Bytes2you.Validation/README.md

 ```cs
 Guard.WhenArgument(argument, "argument").Rule1().Rule2()...RuleN().Throw();
 ```
-Based on the argument type there are different things that we can validate that make sense for that type (such as IsEmpty validation for string/guid/collection, etc.).
+Based on the argument type there are different things that we can validate that make sense for that type (such as IsEmpty validation for string/guid/collection, etc.) and the library throws the right excpetion (ArgumentException, ArgumentNullException, ArgumentOutOfRangeException) following the best practicies.

 Examples:
 Instead of...